namakshenas/Ai_Agent/README.md

-- NOT FUNCTIONAL YET -
+Release : Alpha 1.0

-# OSSPITA : Run your local AI assistant to experience enhanced privacy and zero cost.
+# OSSPITA : Run your AI assistant locally to experience enhanced privacy and zero cost.

 OSSPITA is a lightweight, fully local, open-source desktop interface that enables users to interact for free and in real time with various Open-Source LLMs.
 Leveraging the Ollama API, OSSPITA provides a user-friendly experience for engaging with cutting-edge AI technology.